skills17/euroskills-web-development-2023/src/modules/module-d/INSTRUCTIONS.md

 ## Assessment

-Module D will be assessed using the latest stable version of Google Chrome.
+Module D will be assessed using the provided version of Google Chrome.
 The assessment will include functional tests, as well as user experience.
 Accessibility will be tested using axe.

 Any modifications in the provided backend of previous modules, including any changes to the database, will not be taken